 As the web continues to evolve, web design itself has become more refined.
 There are usability standards and best practices which help guide us to create websites that are both well-designed and functional.

 That has led to a lot of designers (myself included) who have come to think of web design as a repeatable process.
 We have our favorite tools, code snippets, themes and plugins to get us started.
 From there, it’s often a matter of further refining the look of the site to match the identity of the organization we’re working with.

 While in many ways that’s great for ensuring quality and efficiency – sometimes it means we can get a little bit stuck in our ways.
 That can lead to falling behind on things like the latest design trends.

-But, do you really need to follow trends?
+But, do you really need to follow design trends?
 Isn’t the tried-and-true the better way to go?
 Let’s take a deeper look and find some answers.